 - keen to develop your problem solving and programming skills;

 - want to understand the internal structure of computers and how they operate;

 - are considering following a career in IT, software development / support, games or cybersecurity industry;

 - want to study Computer Science, Computing or Software Engineering at university.

-At least 5 GCSEs at grade 4 in a range of subjects including English.
+- At least 5 GCSEs at Grade 4, including GCSE English.